mrgodhani/bookmarkextension/README.md

 ## Packaging
 Run `npm run dist` to create a zipped, production-ready extension for each browser.
 You can then upload that to the appstore.

+## How it works
+1. Install extension as per above
+2. After install when you first click on extension it would ask for firebase project id.
+Use same project id that is being used in [bookmark desktop application](https://github.com/mrgodhani/bookmark).
+3. Start bookmarking any link.
+Bookmarked links would appear in desktop app real time.